Tilman Pass Trek – 20 Days

 • Transport, guided visits and entry of the monuments

-• Private vehicle Kathmandu – Chautara / Syabrubesi – Kathmandu
+• Private vehicle for Kathmandu – Chautara / Syabrubesi – Kathmandu drives

 • A professional Tour / Trekking Guide, Assist.
 Guides, Cooks and Porters